Advanced Accounting for BS/MS in Accounting

 Acquired pre-tax liabilities

-- Accounts payable and accrued expenses: Misleading days payable after an acquisition
+Accounts payable and accrued expenses: Misleading days payable after an

 - Asset retirement obligations

-- Deferred revenues: Understated future revenues, misleading days of deferred revenues
+Deferred revenues: Understated future revenues, misleading days of

 - Unfavorable leases and contracts